choria-io/website/docs/content/playbooks/data/index.md

 toc = true
 +++

 Data Sources allow you to dynamically read and write data from tools like Consul, etcd or a local memory space.

-In future they it will be possible to do playbook level locks and task level locks against these tools too, thus coording across multiple instances of the same playbook or related tasks across different playbooks.
+In future it will be possible to do playbook level locks and task level locks against these tools too, thus coording across multiple instances of the same playbook or related tasks across different playbooks.
+You will also be able to extract service membership from for example Consul Services.

+Today the only integration that exist is in Inputs and Tasks.

 {{% notice tip %}}
 This feature is included since *0.0.20*